 In West St. Paul, a lot of people use the bus to get to work every day though West St. Paul is a relatively small city.
 Those that ride the bus are primarily traveling out of town to good jobs in other cities.

-West St. Paul is a very ethnically-diverse city.
+West St. Paul is an extremely ethnically-diverse city.
 The people who call West St. Paul home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West St. Paul residents report their race to be White, followed by Black or African-American.
 West St. Paul also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.82% of the city’s residents.
+People of Hispanic or Latino origin account for 19.84% of the city’s residents.
 Important ancestries of people in West St. Paul include Irish, Norwegian, Swedish, and Polish.

 The most common language spoken in West St. Paul is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Miao/Hmong.